Contribute to Quality Animal Welfare

 First Aid for Wildlife

-The first aid basics for wild animals are essentially the same as the first aid treatment for domestic animals; but the circumstances surrounding the need to administer first aid to wildlife is very different.
+The first aid basics for wild animals are essentially the same as the first aid treatment for domestic animals.
+However, the circumstances surrounding the need to administer first aid to wildlife can be very different.

-In contrast to farm animals, zoo animals and pets, the only time that a wild animal experiences physical contact with another species is as part of predator-prey relationship.
-It is, therefore, extremely stressful and terrifying for wildlife to come into contact with humans.
-In order to minimise the animal’s stress and give it the best chance of survival the following should be considered:
+In contrast to farm, zoo animals and pets, generally, the only time that a wild animal experiences physical contact with another species is as part of a predator-prey interaction.
+It is, therefore, highly stressful for wildlife to come into contact with humans.
+To minimise the animal’s stress and give it the best chance of survival the following should be considered:

 - Remain very quiet when handling an injured wild animal – DO NOT “comfort” it by cuddling it, gently patting it or talking to it as this will frighten it even more and may even cause sudden death.

-- Take special care when transporting the animal in order to prevent further injury.
+- Take special care when transporting the animal to prevent further injury - various tools may be utilised to effectively move an injured animal.

-- The animal should be kept warm and in the dark away from noise e.g. in a cardboard box.
+- The animal should be kept warm and in the dark away from noise, e.g., in a ventilated cardboard box.

-- Be prepared to provide temporary housing for the animal until it is in the hand of experienced carers.
+- Be prepared to provide temporary housing for the animal until it is able to be handed over to experienced carers.

-- After first aid treatment is applied, the animal should be taken to a veterinarian as soon as possible as the animal may have additional internal injuries that are not obvious.
+- After first aid treatment is applied, the animal should be taken to a veterinarian as soon as possible to undergo professional assessment.

 Safety